Tiimba/DynamicUserManagement/README.md

 ### ChangeLOG
 ```
+0.0.4:
+- Added MongoDB Database
+- Added Authentication
+- Fix Groups exit code and status showing when looking for the users
+- UX_COMMANDS Dict remove from Unix Class

 0.0.3:
 - Added the `get_user(self, username)` function to retrieve information about a user based on the provided username.
 - The function checks if it is connected before executing the user retrieval command.
 If not connected, it returns a dictionary with a "nok" status and an error message.